Greece–United Kingdom relations: Diplomatic representation

 Greece has an embassy in London and Honorary Consulates in Belfast, Birmingham, Edinburgh, Gibraltar, Glasgow and Leeds.
-The United Kingdom has an embassy in Athens and a Honorary Vice Consulate in Patras and Thessaloniki.
+The United Kingdom has an embassy in Athens and an Honorary Vice Consulate in Patras and Thessaloniki.
 The United Kingdom also has Honorary Consulates in Crete, Corfu, Rhodes, Thessaloniki and Zakynthos.

 Cultural exchange between Greece and the United Kingdom

 There are between 40 and 45 thousand Greeks residing permanently in the UK, and the Greek Orthodox Church has a strong presence in the Archdiocese of Thyateira and Great Britain.
 The British cultural presence in Greece is promoted mainly through the British Council.
 There is a significant Greek presence of Greek students in tertiary education in the UK.
 A large Cypriot community – numbering 250-300 thousand – rallies round the National Federation of Cypriots in Great Britain and the Association of Greek Orthodox Communities of Great Britain.
 There are some 20 Greek cultural, philanthropic and professional organizations.
 There are seven chairs of Greek and Byzantine studies at the universities of Cambridge, Oxford, East Anglia, Royal Holloway, Birmingham, King's College and the London School of Economics, and two Greek Studies Centres, at the universities of Bristol and Reading.